 One of the biggest contributors to Adage’s success is our commitment to continuous improvement.
 We don’t simply rest on what we know, we actively pursue opportunities to grow and develop as individuals and as a company.
 This commitment is demonstrated in our core value of ‘Adapt and Evolve.’
-In the following piece, we will share what ‘Adapt and Evolve’ means to us and the different resources and tools we provide to our employees so they can continue their learning.
+In the following piece, we will share what ‘Adapt and Evolve’ means to us, and the various resources and tools we provide to our employees so they can continue their learning.

 Diving into ‘Adapt and Evolve’

 At Adage, we’re always learning, we take on challenges and we push ourselves to do better each time.
 This learning culture allows us to stay current with the ever-changing world of technology.
 As new industry trends or technologies emerge, we provide a handful of opportunities for learning because we realize there isn’t a one-size-fits-all approach with growing people’s knowledge.